-The unpersonalised profile is created by the Auditee taking into account the MNO's profile description and the eUICC type.
+The unpersonalised profile is created by the Auditee considering the MNO's profile description and the eUICC type.
 For the Dry Audit, a sample profile description and sample eUICC type chosen by the Auditee may be used.

 D.1.5.2 Profile Ordering and Personalisation